What is the Rose Cut Diamond? November 16, 2021 – Posted in: Jewelry Blog

 What is a Rose Cut Diamond?

-Put simply, the rose cut is only the top section of a typical diamond, without the bottom part.
+Put simply, the rose cut is only the top section of a typical diamond, without the (pointed) bottom part.

-The Rose Cut Renaissance
+Rose Cut Diamond Popularity

 The rose cut, like the old mine cut, harkens back to gentler times when the shock-factor in design was still several decades – or centuries – away.
 It may be this, which allows the cut to live on.